 'She was seven when she went on a four-day school camp.
 I sent a book so her teachers would understand her diet.
-She added up the grams of protein and I checked it when she got home.
+She added up the arams of checked it home.

 Camps and excursions

 With good planning there's no reason why you or your child can't attend camps and excursions.
 For a day trip, pack the usual lunch and supplement (and include a favourite treat if appropriate).
 For more tips from others on a low protein diet about how to prepare for a camping trip, going away with friends or staying the night at a friend's place, see the Quiz in Chapter 18.